shaibalmuhtadee/shaibalmuhtadee/README.md

 ## Hey!

 My name is Shaibal Muhtadee or just Shai for short.
-I'm a fourth year Computer Engineering student at the University of Toronto.
-I am an aspiring web developer and tech aficionado.
+I'm a Computer Engineering graduate from the University of Toronto.
 I love learning the logic behind complex software programs and developing powerful interactive apps.
 Check out my portfolio at [shaibalmuhtadee.com](https://shaibalmuhtadee.com/).

 ---